5 Reasons to Never Gossip at Work

 5. Gossip Creates a Toxic Work Environment

-According to Gallup, American companies lose $450-550 billion a year (yes, billion) solely as a result of unhappiness in the workplace.
+According to Gallup, American companies lose $450-550 billion a year (yes, billion) solely due to unhappiness in the workplace.

 Gossip leads to toxicity.

-It creates a culture of fear and mistrust and makes everyone less happy at work.
+It creates a culture of fear and mistrust, making everyone less happy at work.

-When I consult with companies on how to lower costs, increase productivity and maximize profits by making happiness a priority in the workplace, I always include a training unit on how to counsel, control, curb (and, if needed, can) the toxic employees.
+When I consult with companies on how to lower costs, increase productivity and maximize profits by prioritizing happiness in the workplace, I always include a training unit on how to counsel, control, and curb (and, if needed, can) the toxic employees.